-The Israeli government grants we have received for research and development expenditures restrict our ability to manufacture products and transfer technology outside of Israel and requires us to satisfy specified conditions.
+The Israeli government grants we have received for research and development expenditures restrict our ability to manufacture products and transfer technology outside of Israel and require us to satisfy specified conditions.
 If we fail to satisfy these conditions, we may be required to refund grants previously received, together with interest and penalties.

 Our research and development efforts have been financed, in part, through the grants that we have received from the Israeli Innovation Authority, or the IIA.
 We, therefore, must comply with the requirements of the Israel Encouragement of Research and Development in Industries, or the Research Law.
-For the years ended December 31, 2021 and 2020, we recorded grants totaling \$3.7 million, \$0.5 million, from the IIA, respectively.
-The grants represented 13.7% and 2.7% of our gross research and development expenditures for the years ended December 31, 2021 and 2020, respectively.
+For the years ended December 31, 2022 and 2021, we recorded grants totaling \$1.1 million and \$3.7 million, from the IIA, respectively.
+The grants represented 6.1% and 13.7% of our gross research and development expenditures for the years ended December 31, 2022 and 2021, respectively.